 [00:27:58] Jordan Harbinger: You're listening to The Jordan Harbinger Show with our guest Luis Navia.
 We'll be right back.

 [00:28:03] This episode is sponsored in part by IPVanish.
 You think you're being clever by browsing online, using incognito mode.
 Think again — it doesn't actually protect your privacy at all.
-Without added security, you might as well give away all your private data to hackers, advertisers, your ISP and other prying eyes.
+Without added security, you might as well give away all your private data to hackers, advertisers, your ISP in other prying eyes.
 Use IPVanish VPN to stay truly private and secure by encrypting a hundred percent of your data.
 So any private details like passwords, communications, browsing, history, all that is going to be completely shielded from falling into the wrong hands, even your physical location will be hidden.
 IPVanish makes you virtually invisible online, at coffee shops, airports.
 Even at home, I'm always using IPVanish.
 IPVanish is super easy to use.
 You just tap a button, you're instantly protected.
 You won't even know the thing is on.

 [00:28:46] Jen Harbinger: Stop sharing with the world everything you stream, everything you search for, and everything you buy.
 Take your privacy back today with a brand rated 4.6 out of five on Trustpilot.
 Get 70 percent off their yearly plan, which is basically nine months free, 30-day money-back guarantee.
 So go to ipvanish.com/jordan and use promo code JORDAN and claim your 70 percent savings.
 That's I-P-V-A-N-I-S-H.com/jordan.